-By adding and subtraction and (2.13), we immediately have
+For the algebraic smooth error component e, by adding and subtraction and (2.13), we immediately have

-Apparently, the contraction factor for this error component e is close 1 if ε is small.
-Basically, this means the algebraically smooth error components are those which the smoother S or \overline{S} cannot damp efficiently.
-That is to say, an error cannot be eliminated by the smoother is a smooth error; see Remark 1.24 for geometric smooth error.
+Evidently, the contraction factor for this error component e approaches 1 if $\varepsilon$ is small.
+Essentially, this means that algebraically smooth error components are those that the smoother S or $\overline{S}$ cannot effectively damp.
+That is, an error that cannot be eliminated by the smoother constitutes a smooth error, as noted in Remark 1.30 for geometrically smooth errors.

-Since \overline{S} is SPD, the algebraically smooth vectors satisfy
+Since $\overline{S}$ is SPD, the algebraically smooth vectors satisfy